-The Good holding that a property buyer's investment-backed expectations are relevant even to total-taking claims was contravened later by an opposite holding of another Federal Circuit panel.
+The Good holding that a property buyer's investment-backed expectations are relevant even to total-taking claims was contravened later by an opposite holding of another Federal Circuit panel, holding that expectations are irrelevant to a total-taking claim.
 Palm Beach Isles Assocs. v.
 United States, 208 F.3d 1374, 1379 n.3 (Fed.
 Cir.), and on petition for rehearing, 231 F.3d 1354 (Fed.
 Cir.
 2000).
-Since the decisions in Palm Beach Isles, the Court of Federal Claims and Federal Circuit generally have followed its approach.
+Since the decisions in Palm Beach Isles, the Court of Federal Claims and Federal Circuit generally have followed the Palm Beach Isles approach.
+See Cane Tennessee, Inc. v.
+United States, 62 Fed.
+Cl.
+703, 711-716 (2004).